lury/social-media-agent/README.md

 npx @langchain/langgraph-cli dev --port 54367
 ```

+> Note:
+>
-Your first time running this command (or if a new version has been released for the `@langchain/langgraph-cli` package), it will ask you to accept an install for the CLI.
-Hit `y` to accept.
+> The first time running this command (or if a new version of `@langchain/langgraph-cli` has been released), it will ask you to accept an install for the CLI.
+Enter `y` to accept.

 Once the server is ready, you can execute the following command to generate a post: